NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 index_bad_windows = index_bad_window1+index_bad_window2
 ```

-The reflectance data is saved in files which are *tab delimited.* We will use a
-numpy function `genfromtxt` to quickly import the tarp reflectance curves observed
-with the ASD using the `\t` delimeter to indicate tabs are used.
+The reflectance data is saved in files which are 'tab delimited.'
+We will use a numpy function (genfromtxt) to quickly import the tarp reflectance curves observed with the ASD using the '\t' delimeter to indicate tabs are used.

 ```python